- Torrenting without a VPN or with a poor quality VPN can lead to problems, exposing your IP address and potentially resulting in legal trouble.

 There are no hidden terms—just contact support within 30 days if you decide NordVPN isn't right for you and you'll get a full refund.
 Start your NordVPN trial here.

-Our criteria for choosing the best VPNs for torrenting
+My testing criteria for the best torrenting VPNs

-- Security & Privacy: We score providers against 15 different metrics, including encryption levels, capabilities of the kill switches, logging policies and leak tests.
+- Security & Privacy: I scored providers against 15 different metrics, including encryption levels, capabilities of the kill switches, logging policies and leak tests.

-- Speed: We specifically tested providers’ torrenting performance, which is measured in MiB/s and referred to as the bitrate.
-We carry out multiple tests in different regions and then create a normalized score out of ten.
+- Speed: I specifically tested providers’ torrenting performance, which is measured in Mbps and referred to as the bitrate.
+I carried out multiple tests in different regions and then created a normalized score out of ten.

-- Ease of Use: We score providers based on 10 measurable criteria, including the number of native applications, ease of sign-up and cancelation, and user experience.
+- Ease of Use: I scored providers based on 10 measurable criteria, including the number of native applications, ease of sign-up and cancellation, and overall user experience.

-- Specific features for torrenting: We award bonus points for specific features like torrent-optimized servers, port forwarding, and split tunneling.
+- Specific features for torrenting: I awarded bonus points for specific features like torrent-optimized servers, port forwarding, and split tunneling.
+I also included a rating from one of Comparitech’s torrenting experts based on their own experience of each provider.

-All the data in our testing is made publicly available and can be downloaded from our Testing Methodology section.
+All the data from my testing is made publicly available and can be downloaded from the Testing Methodology section.

 1. NordVPN